arend-lang/site/src/documentation/tutorial/PartII/hom-levels.md

 As we will discuss below, there are universes {%ard%}\Set{%endard%} of all sets and, in general,
 {%ard%}\n-Type{%endard%} of all types of homotopy level n.
-The {%ard%}\use \level{%endard%} construct can be used similarly in these cases, see []<!-- TODO:ref --> for details.
+The {%ard%}\use \level{%endard%} construct can be used similarly in these cases, see [Language Reference](/documentation/language-reference/definitions/level) for details.

 **Exercise 1:** The type {%ard%}Dec A{%endard%} below is by default placed in {%ard%}\Set0{%endard%}.
 Place it in {%ard%}\Prop{%endard%} by means of {%ard%}\use \level{%endard%}.